 Fun Fact: Most flowers have a sweet fragrance and bright petals to attract insects and animals, which serve as pollinators.
 They help spread the pollen, the fine powder seen in flowers, from one flower to another.
 This leads to fertilization and results in seeds.

 All flowering plants produce fruits, but not all fruits are edible.
 Thus, you should educate your child about what they should not eat.
-The primary function of a fruit is to protect the seed/seeds from drying or being dispersed.
+The primary function of a fruit is to protect the seed/seeds like pods, from drying or being dispersed.

 Some fruits are fleshy, while others are hard.
 And while some fruits have multiple seeds in them, others have just one seed.

 Fun Fact: Most fruits are sweet to taste – this is also one of nature’s tricks to attract animals to the fruit.
 Once an animal or bird eats the fruit, the seed falls to the ground and grows into a plant!

 The seed is a small hard substance found in a fruit or other parts of a non-flowering plant.
 Seeds need to get transported for them to germinate and grow into a plant.
 This process of propagation is carried out by the wind, insects, animals, and birds.